pg_ttl_index

 • Automatic data expiration - Set it and forget it

-• Background worker - Runs cleanup every minute (manual start required)
+• Background worker - Runs cleanup at configurable intervals

 • Multiple tables support - Different expiry times per table